invertedv/testGo/docs/dataBuild.md

 loan age and forecast month alone may produce a sample that is concentrated on certain vintages or performance periods.

-goMortgage does this sampling in two stages.
-The first stage generates a table of loans sampled to the as-of date.
-This table is then sampled to pick target dates.

 There is a third stage to the data build.
-This joins the sampled loans to other (economic) data.
+This joins the sampled loans to other (*e.g.* economic) data.
 The table is joined by geo (e.g. zip3, state, zip) at four time periods:

 1. The origination date.